plotly/plotly.github.io/_posts/plotly2/2016-07-13-how-to-create-a-choropleth-map.md

    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose 'Choropleth' under 'Chart type'.
 Note that this chart is only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade."
       img: "![Choose chart main](../static/images/choropleth-map-with-excel/choropleth-chart-type.png)"
     - copy: "Click on GRAPH on the left-hand side to add your values to your map.
 After selecting ‘Choropleth', you should then fill out the locations and values dropdown to create the plot.
+The 'Location Format' field includes country names, country ISO-3 codes, and US state names.
 Since our map has USA data, we'll select USA under the 'Location Format' and 'Map Region' fields.
 These sections are selected depending on your data."
       img: "![Values dropdown](../static/images/choropleth-map-with-excel/choropleth-values.png)"
     - copy: "This will create a raw choropleth map as seen below."
       img: "![Raw plot](../static/images/choropleth-map-with-excel/choropleth-raw-plot.png)"